yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctaskspanetask-class.md

 ### <a name="remarks"></a>Uwagi

 ##  <a name="m_pgroup"></a>  CMFCTasksPaneTask::m_pGroup
- Wskaźnik do [CMFCTasksPaneTaskGroup](../../mfc/reference/cmfctaskspanetaskgroup-class.md) do której należy to zadanie.
+ Wskaźnik do [CMFCTasksPaneTaskGroup](../../mfc/reference/cmfctaskspanetaskgroup-class.md) do którego należy to zadanie.

 ```
 CMFCTasksPaneTaskGroup* m_pGroup;